Historiography of the causes of World War I

 Historians writing about the origins of World War I have differed over the relative emphasis they place upon the factors involved.
 Changes in historical arguments over time are in part related to the delayed availability of classified historical archives.
 The deepest distinction among historians remains between those who focus on the actions of Germany and Austria-Hungary as key and those who focus on a wider group of actors.
 Meanwhile, some historians, such as Fritz Fischer, maintain that Germany deliberately sought war while others do not.
 The main distinction among the latter is between those who believe that a war between the "Great Powers" was ultimately unplanned but still caused principally by Germany and Austria-Hungary taking risks, and those who believe that either all or some of the other powers, namely Russia, France, Serbia and Great Britain, played a more significant role in risking war than had been traditionally suggested.
 Given the catastrophic consequences of the war, and its far-reaching social, political and economic implications, the origins of the war, and in particular who "caused" the war, remain heated questions.

 Historiographic approach

 Historiography avoids macrohistoric trends, comparisons, generalizations and theories.
-Professional Historians focus on details.
-In the second century of the endeavor, the debate who is guilty for the War remains heated.
-The very relevance of such a debate is questioned given the fact that World Wars had been theoretically explained and predicted before they happened, and the role of leaders was explicitly downgraded in favor of more fundamental historical forces: "The moment is close when the struggle for the domination of the world is going to take place...
+Professional historians focus on details.
+The debate over who is guilty for World War I remains heated and is questioned given the fact that World Wars had been theoretically explained and predicted before they happened, and the role of leaders was explicitly downgraded in favor of more fundamental historical forces: "The moment is close when the struggle for the domination of the world is going to take place...
 The struggle... of the future will not be the joy of kings or the caprices of peoples, but the necessary consequence of the needs of nations at crossroad."
-For details see Georges Vacher de Lapouge (1899).